prnvdixit/prnvdixit.github.io/posts/2018-01-30-yet-another-journey-of-contributing-to-open-source.md

 But little did I know, there are hurdles even before getting into contributing to projects.
 Yeah!
 Setting up your development environment.
 I tried to install using the instructions available — But couldn’t.
 I raised the bug in the channel giving out as many details as I can — that includes solutions I have tried out, StackOverflow answers I consulted, error logs and messages.
 One of the maintainers of the project John (@jayvdb) raised the issue in the repo.

 I waited for around 2 days for the issue to get resolved.
-And after 2 days, seeing no progress on the issue, I just left the channel and thought of never coming back to OSS.
+And after 2 days, seeing no progress on the issue, I just left the channel.

 And what a mistake that was! — This leads me to my next tip, you need to be patient in getting answers.
 Those people out there are volunteering to contribute to the project, taking out time from their daily routine.
 They are human just like you with actual personal lives — Respect that.
 Around this time, I thought that maybe I wasn’t good enough for this open-source thing.